joshuaczhao/CNN-Sentence-Classifier-Reproduction/README.md

 **By Week 7:** \
 Check results\
 Rerun any tests that differ from paper results significantly\
-Begin writing documents\
-“Tips and Tricks for Training X”\
+Begin writing documents: “Tips and Tricks for Training X” & Reproducibility report **By Week 9:** \
-Reproducibility report\
-**By Week 9:** \
 Finish all tests and compare with the results from the paper\
 Finish writing documents